Platen (Pomeranian family)

 The House of Platen is a feudal noble family originally from Pomerania.
 The branch of Platen-Hallermund was a mediatized one and as such was part of the small circle of families that belonged to the High nobility in Germany.

 History

 The family's earliest known ancestor is Otto "cum plata", who was first mentioned in 1252 as Vogt of Jaromar II, Prince of Rügen.
-The line of Platen-Hallermund (not actually related to the Platen family, but a bastard line of the Guelphs), which was raised to the rank of Imperial count in 1689 by Leopold I, Holy Roman Emperor, acquired the County of Hallermund in 1704 and therefore belonged to the high nobility since 1709.
-As a consequence of the Napoleonic wars the family was mediatized by Westphalia in 1807 and was later ceded to Hanover in 1813.
+The line of Platen-Hallermund (officially a Platen family, but represented a bastard line of the Guelphs), which was raised to the rank of Imperial count in 1689 by Leopold I, Holy Roman Emperor, acquired the County of Hallermund in 1704 and therefore belonged to the high nobility since 1709.
+As a consequence of the Napoleonic Wars the family was mediatized by Westphalia in 1807 and was later ceded to Hanover in 1813.
 The male line of the Counts of Platen-Hallermund exist until today and live in Germany.